Old Salem Visitors Center, 900 Old Salem Road

 Historic St. Philips Church is the oldest African American church still standing in the state of North Carolina and one of the earliest in the entire country.
 Built for the African American congregation, the church matched most of the other churches in the area built at the same time with the large brick, Greek Revival style.
 The church was expanded in 1890 with the need to add more classroom space downstairs and above in the balcony.
 The church extended out into the graveyard, which later caused structural issues on the front walls.

 The congregation moved out of the building in 1952, and the church sat vacant until restored for use as part of Old Salem Museums & Gardens tours.
 The steeple, which had been removed in the 1920s was part of the exterior restoration.
 The original pews and other details are back in place inside the building.
 It was from the pulpit of this brick church that on Sunday, May 21, 1865, a Union Cavalry Chaplain announced freedom to the enslaved community in and around the town of Salem, now Winston-Salem.

 African Moravian Log Church, 913 South Church Street

 Built using funds from the Female Missionary Society and with logs raised by the African American members, this was an important part of the early African American community.
 Built of white oak logs, some weighing up to 2 tons, it was a substantial building that survived as a Freedman’s Hospital and later as a residence.

-Reconstructed with a modern interior it offers orientation to the St. Philips Heritage Center through mixed media exhibits, as a meeting space, for children’s activities, and for African American genealogical research.
+Reconstructed with a modern interior, it offers orientation to the St. Philips Heritage Center through mixed media exhibits, as a meeting space for activities, and African American genealogical research.

 Timothy Vogler Gun Shop, 913 South Main Street